EorlSam/obsidian-vault/Networks and Services/Computer network.md

-A computer network is a set of hardware devices interconnected by a transmission mean
+A **computer network** is a set of interconnected hardware devices that communicate with each other through a transmission medium.
+It's purpose is to share information and services among all connected devices.